Retirement Planning When You Have Enough

 “Safe” Assets’ Low Return Potential Poses Challenges

 A key consideration for investors attracted to a less-volatile portfolio that features lower equity exposure is that the return potential of fixed-income assets has dropped markedly over the past several decades.
-Current yields are a good predictor of what bonds will return over the next decade, and the 10-year Treasury yield is just over 1%.
+Current yields are a good predictor of what bonds will return over the next decade, and the 10-year Treasury yield is 1.4%.
 Other high-quality bonds yield a bit more, but it’s hard to push yield much over 2% without taking substantially more risk.

 That has implications for safe withdrawal rates.
 After all, the 4% guideline has only been stress-tested over periods featuring much higher yields, and the back-tests featured a balanced equity-bond portfolio, not one that skews heavily toward bonds.
 That suggests that retirees who wish to maintain very conservative portfolios also need to be similarly conservative about their withdrawal rates.
 Ted’s 2% withdrawal rate doesn’t seem too far off the mark.
 The trouble is, many retirees won’t find that to be a livable income stream.